pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1767 Creating My RoadMap and Continue with DSA

+Today I have created my career roadmap.
+My goal is to work in Netflix as a software engineer in the future, I know I know that the journey to reach Netflix is very hard, like climbing a very inclined mountain with your hands.
+When you have a goal defined and cleared for you, it is easy to maintain the focus towards that goal, also it is important to do only the necessary things to achieve that goal.
+DSA is sometimes boring and having a goal is important to face those boring moments.

 ### Day 1766 Medium Blog

 Today I completed and pusblished a Medium blog post, you can read the post [here](https://medium.com/@pablohdzvizcarra/a-common-sense-guide-to-data-structures-and-algorithms-quick-book-resume-c1ca9d86a4f4).